innovation-week-ai-challenge/music-based-on-emotion/README.md

 ## ℹ General info

-This project is an AI based challenge where we determine an emotion of a picture and give you a song that empowers that emotion.
+This project is an AI-based challenge where we determine the emotion of a picture and give you a song that empowers that emotion.

 ### 📈 Flowchart: